michaljanocko/haskell_bois/content/6/post_en.md

 - We finally have a flag
 - We left way too late
 - Everything is still wet
 - What's the smell?
-George's brake.
+Jirka's brake.
 - His brake ceased to exist
 - Lunch at 3:30 PM at Paul's Pub
 - Liberec is a beautiful city but not now because it's in the mountains